google/gsocguides/pages/student/19-history_of_gsoc.md

 A cash stipend from Google allowed students to focus on their development work rather than getting a job unrelated to their academic pursuits.
 The final part of the puzzle was finding projects who were excited to find new contributors and to provide helpers to get these new folks up to speed both technically and socially.
 The first year 40 projects participated; 400 students began the experiment.

-In 2019, the fifteenth Google Summer of Code wrapped up with more than 89% of the 1267 student participants in the program successfully completing their projects.
-Best of all, most of the organizations participating over the past fifteen years reported that the program helped them find new community members and active committers.
+In 2020, the sixteenth Google Summer of Code wrapped up with more than 94% of the 1198 student participants in the program successfully completing the program.
+Best of all, most of the organizations participating over the past sixteen years reported that the program helped them find new community members and active committers.

 You can find more information about each year of Google Summer of Code on the program statistics page on the History tab of the GSoC website: <https://developers.google.com/open-source/gsoc/resources/stats>